Sebat95/GPCA/README.md

-The classes try to follow the sklearn.decomposition._BasePCA, so use them as such.
+The classes try to follow the sklearn.decomposition.PCA and sklearn.decomposition.KernelPCA respectively, so use them as such.